New updates appear regularly (25 April, 2023)

 Essays and interviews in Portuguese, French, Korean, Czech, Persian, Polish, Chinese, Turkish, Spanish, Indonesian, Italian, Japanese, Polish, Arabic, Thai, Croatian, German, and other languages can be found here.

-2023, in press.
+2023.
 There is No Such Thing as a Technological Accident: Cheap Natures, Climate Crisis & Technological Impasse.
 In Technological Accidents, Joke Brower and Sjoerd van Tuinen, eds.
-(Leiden: V2 Publishing).
+(Leiden: V2 Publishing), 10-37.

 Like Nature, Technology is one of our most dangerous words.
 It’s a metaphysic, a narrative prime mover endowed with supernatural powers.
 Such words are never innocent.
 They are never just words.
-They are guiding threads for the rulers, and, for the rest of us, everyday folk concepts.
-They shape what we see and what we don’t see, what we prioritize, and what we ignore.
-These concepts do not merely describe the world; they license and guide modern ways of organizing power and re/production.
+They are guiding threads for the rulers.
+For the rest of us, they’re everyday folk concepts.
+These concepts shape what we see and what we don’t see, what we prioritize, and what we ignore.
+Importantly, they not merely describe the world; they license and guide modern ways of organizing power and re/production.
 They have real force in the world, because of what they mystify, and because of what they enable.
 Such ideas present themselves as innocent.
 They are anything but.
+These ideas are ruling abstractions.
+They are ideological constructs that have made the modern world, a kind of software for the “hard” mechanisms of exploitation and extirpation.
+Hence the uppercase.
+The ruling abstractions of Nature and Technology have very little to do with soils or machines; they have everything to do with modern fantasies of power and profit, and the dystopias they enable.

 2022.
 Our Capitalogenic World: Climate Crises, Class Politics & the Civilizing Project, Working Papers in World-Ecology 1/2022.